ss14-Starlight/Trieste-Port-14/README.md

 TRIESTE PORT is also open-source, so anyone is free to contribute to the project!
 If you have questions or need help, don't hesitate to ask in the discord!

+I also absolutely don't mind if other forks wish to use our code for their own projects.
+After all, SS14 is all about collaboration!
+As long as it's not code ported over from another fork, of course.
+See attributions.

 ## Building

 1. Clone this repo.